razoumov/publish/plotly.md

 ### Scatter plots

-Let's take a look at a 3D scatter plot using the `country index` data from http://www.prosperity.com for for 142 countries:
+Let's take a look at a 3D scatter plot using the `country index` data from http://www.prosperity.com for 142 countries:

 ~~~ {.python}
 import plotly.offline as py